MILFORD SOUND CRUISES – The Most Beautiful Cruise

 Where to stay near Milford Sound

-The best way to explore the most of Fiordland National Park is to stay in either Milford Sound or Te Anau.
-Milford Sound only has one accommodation and restaurant option as the Milford Sound Lodge.
-If you have a self contained campervan then you have the option to stay at some camping sites.
+The best way to explore most of Fiordland National Park is to stay in either Milford Sound or Te Anau.
+Milford Sound only has one accommodation and restaurant option which is the Milford Sound Lodge.
+If you have a self-contained campervan, then you have the option to stay at some camping sites.

 Milford Sound Lodge

-Milford Sound Lodge is some of the most unique accommodations in New Zealand.
-Being the only accommodation close to Milford Sound, you will be immersed by nature.
+Milford Sound Lodge is one of the most unique accommodations in New Zealand.
+Being the only accommodation close to Milford Sound, you will be immersed in nature.
 The mountain and river view chalets look out over the towering peaks of the Darran Mountains with waterfalls pouring down along the cliffs.
-Truly some of the most mesmerising views you can have from an accommodation.
-We personally stayed here two nights and highly recommend booking a stay at Milford Sound Lodge.
+Truly some of the most mesmerizing views you can have from an accommodation.
+We personally stayed here for two nights and highly recommend booking a stay at Milford Sound Lodge.
 You are not only close to the action of Milford Sound cruise and the hikes you can do.
-But you can also fully recharged in your cosy cabin and order delicious food at Pio Pio restaurant.
+But you can also fully recharge in your cozy cabin and order delicious food at Pio Pio restaurant.

 → Book here your stay at Milford Sound Lodge